 Read MoreBy Hami Arain of KVRR TV.
 A little over a year after Shane Netterville was killed by a Fargo police officer, a dispute at a Fargo cemetery is keeping his family from honoring him how they want.
 Ryan Netterville created this memorial to honor his brother, Shane.
 “I just figured he deserves something nice especially since it just wasn’t like he just died.
 He was murdered.”...

 Read MoreBy C.S.
-Hagen in the Forum.
+Hagen of The Forum.
 More than 30 people gathered at Shane Netterville’s grave at Springvale Cemetery on Saturday, June 8, the one-year anniversary of his death.
 He was fatally shot by a Fargo police officer on June 8, 2022...

 Read MoreBy C.S.
-Hagen in the Forum.
+Hagen of The Forum.
 Eighteen speakers took to the stand during the Fargo School Board's public comment period on Tuesday, May 23, to voice both support and opposition regarding Superintendent Rupak Gandhi's recent comments regarding the district's stance on a new transgender law...

 Read MoreBy Vanessa Jugarap and Karen Van Fossan in the High Plains Reader.
 “Honestly, with this whole thing and how everything’s gone on, I feel like I died that day, too,” said Ryan Netterville, older brother of Shane Netterville, a 28-year-old Indigenous man who was shot and killed by Fargo Police Officer Adam O’Brien last summer.
 Ryan created a special tribute piece, which now joins the North Dakota Human Rights Arts Festival circuit, to honor his brother and keep a spotlight on the July 8, 2022 shooting...